Mikra011/my_personal_portfolio_mikra/README.md

 ## Testing

 A few basic tests have been written for the project; however, they should be expanded.
 I am not fully satisfied with the current coverage.

+## Deployment

+The site is deployed on Render using the free tier, which may result in slower response times (up to 50 seconds).
+While this tier is suitable for development and testing purposes, users may experience delays during peak usage times.

+I will consider upgrading to a paid plan to ensure better performance and reliability.